-C. Committee Chairs
+B. Committee Chairs

-The Council Chair will designate a chair for each committee from among the Council membership.
-Chairs of each committee must be members of the Council.
-Committee chairs shall serve as members of the Executive Committee.
-Additionally, committee chairs may be called upon to be responsible for the duties of the Council Chair or Vice Chair in the absence of either or both officers.
+The Council Co-Chairs will designate a chair or co-chair for each committee from among the Council membership.
+Chairs and co-chairs of each committee must be members of the Council.
+Committee co-chairs or chairs shall serve as members of the Executive Committee.
+Additionally, committee co-chairs or chairs may be called upon to be responsible for the duties of the Council Co-Chairs in the absence of either or both officers.

-Committee chairs are expected to convene, attend, and preside over all committee meetings of their respective group (by teleconferencing, if necessary) and designate the means for an official record (summary or minutes) to be generated of meetings held.
-Committee chairs shall: follow the policy for and monitor the attendance of committee members.
-Once the Council Chair has selected a committee chair from members who offer to serve voluntarily, the committee chair may then designate another committee member to take on chair responsibilities in the case of his/her absence.
+Committee chairs or co-chairs are expected to convene, attend, and preside over all committee meetings of their respective group (by teleconferencing, if necessary) and designate the means for an official record (summary or minutes) to be generated of meetings held.
+Committee chairs or co-chairs shall: follow the policy for and monitor the attendance of committee members.